Pisa: Ancient times

-The most believed hypothesis is that the origin of the name Pisa comes from Etruscan and means 'mouth', as Pisa is at the mouth of the Arno river.
+Most believe the hypothesis that the origin of the name Pisa comes from Etruscan and means 'mouth', as Pisa is at the mouth of the Arno river.

 Although throughout history there have been several uncertainties about the origin of the city of Pisa, excavations made in the 1980s and 1990s found numerous archaeological remains, including the fifth century BC tomb of an Etruscan prince, proving the Etruscan origin of the city, and its role as a maritime city, showing that it also maintained trade relations with other Mediterranean civilizations.

 Ancient Roman authors referred to Pisa as an old city.
-Virgil, in his Aeneid, states that Pisa was already a great center by the times described; the settlers from the Alpheus coast have been credited with the founding of the city in the 'Etruscan lands'.
+Virgil, in his Aeneid, states that Pisa was already a great center by the times described; and gives the epithet of Alphēae to the city because it was said to have been founded by colonists from Pisa in Elis, near which the Alpheius river flowed.
 The Virgilian commentator Servius wrote that the Teuti founded the town 13 centuries before the start of the common era.

 The maritime role of Pisa should have been already prominent if the ancient authorities ascribed to it the invention of the naval ram.
 Pisa took advantage of being the only port along the western coast between Genoa (then a small village) and Ostia.
 Pisa served as a base for Roman naval expeditions against Ligurians and Gauls.
 In 180 BC, it became a Roman colony under Roman law, as Portus Pisanus.
 In 89 BC, Portus Pisanus became a municipium.
 Emperor Augustus fortified the colony into an important port and changed the name to Colonia Iulia obsequens.

 Pisa supposedly was founded on the shore, but due to the alluvial sediments from the Arno and the Serchio, whose mouth lies about 7 mi north of the Arno's, the shore moved west.
 Strabo states that the city was 2.5 mi away from the coast.
 Currently, it is located 6 mi from the coast.
 However, it was a maritime city, with ships sailing up the Arno.
 In the 90s AD, a baths complex was built in the city.